 In the Hatto (Lecture Hall) of the main temple stand three statues, each a National Treasure.
-The center of worship is the seated figure of Buddha, flanked by the figures of the Thousand-Handed Kannon and Fukukenjaku-Kannon.
+The central statue, a seated Buddha, is flanked by the figures of the Thousand-armed Kannon and Fukukenjaku-Kannon.
 In the Taishi-do (Prince Hall) is a wooden statue of Prince Shotoku, thought to have been carved by him personally.
-Another statue of Shotoku in this hall was probably made when he was 16 years old.
+Another statue of Shotoku here is believed to depict him at age 16, when it was carved.

 The most famous of the Buddhist images in the Reiho-den (Treasure House) is the statue of Miroku Bosatsu,

 who, according to Buddhist belief, is destined to appear on Earth in the far-off future to save those unable to achieve enlightenment.
 Japan's first registered National Treasure, this exquisite wooden statue is thought to date from the 6th or 7th century.
 This may be the most captivating, ethereal Buddhist image in Kyoto.
 The epitome of serenity, the image's gentle face is one of the finest examples of 6th-century wooden carving in the world.
 Other images represent a progression of the carving techniques for which Japan is renowned.